microsoft/msrd-rest-samples/README.md

-        -accountId <The GUID for your account goes here> ` -apiToken <Your Api token goes here> ` -subscriptionId <You Azure subscription ID goes here> ` -resourceGroup <Name of the resource group containing the storage account> ` -storageAccountName <Name of the storage account used to upload the test driver> ` -storageAccountKey <Your Azure storage account key> ` -testFileFolder <Path to the local files on disk to be uploaded to the storage account and eventually the VM> `
+        -accountId <The GUID for your account goes here> ` -apiToken <Your Api token goes here> ` -subscriptionId <You Azure subscription ID goes here> ` -storageAccountName <Name of the storage account used to upload the test driver> ` -storageAccountKey <Your Azure storage account key> ` -testFileFolder <Path to the local files on disk to be uploaded to the storage account and eventually the VM> `